rteenagers-git/tools-and-stuff/awardbot/README.md

 **Prerequisites:**

-You'll need python 3, the latest version of [PRAW](https://praw.readthedocs.io/en/latest/), and a Reddit application.
+You'll need python 3, the latest version of [PRAW](https://praw.readthedocs.io/en/latest/), and a reddit application.
 If you don't have a reddit application you can make a new one here: https://www.reddit.com/prefs/apps/.

 ## how 2 use